Quick definition:

 A golden sample provides you with numerous benefits:

-- In getting to this final sample stage you will have tested and validated the product’s physical dimensions, component and material quality, textures, colors, functions, and performance.
-This is a necessarily thorough process to assure successful mass production.
+- In getting to this final sample stage, you will have tested and validated the product’s physical dimensions, components and material quality, textures, colors, functions, and performance.
+This is a necessarily thorough process to ensure successful mass production.

 - You have a tangible way to hold your supplier accountable for any problems found in the products coming off the line.